-Our conversations gave us a view into the real challenges of data management, but they certainly weren’t unique to the CDP, Greenhouse Gas Reporting or to sustainability reporting in general (though these specific exercises exemplify the challenges).
+Recently I have been having conversations with a handful of people, ranging from passionate tree huggers to seasoned EHS managers.
+All work for large organizations with one thing in common – responsibility for their organizations’ CDP reporting.
+Our conversations gave us a view into the real challenges of data management, but they certainly weren’t unique to the CDP, Greenhouse Gas Reporting, or sustainability reporting in general (though these specific exercises exemplify the challenges).
 As we serve an increasing variety of customers, we see the same challenges emerging again and again, in many different contexts and subject areas.

 In order to perhaps make you, dear reader, feel less alone at this CDP time of year, I thought I’d share the story of Brian at XYZ Corp.
 Neither Brian nor XYZ Corp are real names, but their stories are real stories, composed based on several customer interviews.
 We used Brian’s story to guide our work on the Scope 5 application.

 Brian is a manager at XYZ Corp.
 His organization operates some 200 facilities around the world.
 He is responsible for reporting XYZ Corp’s greenhouse gas emissions each year to the CDP.
 For this, he needs to find XYZ Corp’s usage of electricity and various fuels at each facility and then multiply those numbers by some emissions factor, which may be location-specific.

 Brian composes a spreadsheet, posts it on a shared server, and sends an email to all of his facility managers.
 In that email, he sends a pointer to the spreadsheet and asks the managers to please fill out the data for their facility in the cells indicated.
 For extra credit, Brian asks for cost data too.